KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 I Kyle Telfer, a self-taught individual exploring physics through a structured, iterative process I call the 5-step interaction: perception > interpretation > communication > interpretation > perception.
 With the help of AI platforms, I’m documenting and organizing known physics principles to better understand my own gaps in knowledge.
 My goal is to build a framework that helps me—and potentially others—navigate complex ideas by respecting observed data points and existing knowledge, without overextending their implications.
 This is an ongoing, evolving process, and I hope that by collaborating with others, this framework can grow into something that benefits not just me, but anyone who finds themselves grappling with similar questions.

 ####Core Priciples####
-*container Interactions: Forces and interactions are reinterpreted as interactions between containers.
+*Container Interactions: Forces and interactions are reinterpreted as interactions between containers.
 *Observer-Dependence: Measurements depend on the observer’s perspective.
 *Closed vs. Open containers:
 *Closed container: A container where energy is conserved (no external energy transfer).